AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 ### Step 1: Create a user in your Commerce sandbox environment

-You need to create a user in your test environment and confirm that user account information appears in Experience Platform.
+You need to create a user in your sandbox environment and confirm that user account information appears in Experience Platform.
 Make sure the email you specified is valid as that is used later in this tutorial to send the abandoned cart email.

-1. Sign in or create an account in your test environment.
+1. Sign in or create an account in your Commerce sandbox environment.

     With the Experience Platform Connector installed and configured, this account information is sent to the Experience Platform as a profile.

     ![Sign in to your test account](assets/check-event-profile.png)

 1. Confirm your user account information in the Profile section of Experience Platform.
-1. Confirm the checkout event appears in the Experience Platform unified profile

-Go to Profiles in the Adobe Experience Platform.
-Click on Detail in the profile.
-You will now see the profile that you created.
+    ????
 With the Experience Platform Connector configured, storefront and back office event data from your Commerce site are already being sent to the Experience Platform.
 Go to Profiles in the Adobe Experience Platform.
 Click on Detail in the profile.
 You will now see the profile that you created.

-    1.

-### Step 2: Create an abandoned cart email in Journey Optimizer
+### Step 2: Trigger the checkout event

-Before we begin creating an abandoned cart email, you will need to add items to the cart.
+Before you can create an abandoned cart email, you need to add an item to the cart and begin the checkout process to trigger the `commerce.checkouts` event.

-1. Open your Commerce test environment.
+1. Open your Commerce sandbox environment.
 1. Add a product to the cart.
+1. Click the [!UICONTROL Checkout] button.

-    This action triggered the `addToCart` event.
-However, because you did not initiate a checkout, your cart is essentially abandoned.
+    This action triggers the `commerce.checkouts` event.
+However, because you did not complete the checkout, your cart is essentially abandoned.

 1. Confirm the events are flowing to Journey Optimizer.